 If you wish to take out a William D Ford Direct Loan (Stafford or Plus), you will need to complete the following steps.
 Please be aware that the University will not automatically offer you a loan, regardless of the information you may have received from Federal Student Aid on completion of your FAFSA.

 Study or research in the US

-Direct Loans are only available to students undertaking the whole of their academic year's study at a foreign institution.
-If you are planning to undertake any study or research in the US in 2013/14, even for a short period, you will not be eligible for Direct Loans for the whole academic year.
+Direct Loans are only available to students undertaking the whole of their academic year's study at a foreign institution, therefore students studying on a distance learning programme or students planning to undertake any study or research in the US in 2014/15, even for a short period, will not be eligible for Direct Loans.

 Step 1.
 Complete the FAFSA

 You will need to complete a Free Application for Federal Student Aid (FAFSA), which can be found online at FAFSA website.

 The FAFSA has seven steps that ask about your personal details (Social Security Number, driver’s license, etc), your school plans, financial information, etc. On completion you will receive a 3 page SAR into the e-mail account given.

 Please ensure that you entered the school code G08908 for The University of Birmingham onto the FAFSA so that we will automatically receive a copy of your Student Aid Report (SAR).